 She was chartered (a) to help with passengers on mega-cruise ships now serving Bermuda each carrying thousands of passengers and (b) to provide larger ferry service from Dockyard to St. George's.
 She is the largest ferry to date in Bermuda.
 The vessel is said to offer many first-class amenities including climate controlled A/C or heated interiors, plush-cushioned inside seating for 285 passengers (out of the total of 400), two outside sun-deck seating areas, three decks, audio/video system, a vessel security camera DVR system, two bar/concession areas and three restrooms.
 The Millennium power package includes (4) KTA-38 M2 Cummins diesel engines, (2) Cummins Onan 70kw generators and (4) MJP Water-Jets.

-For the duration of the six-month charter of the Millennium, the crew supplied by the owner in the form of a captain and chief engineer will remain with the vessel assisted by four locally supplied crew.
+For the duration of the six-month charter of the Millennium,which ended in November 2013, the crew supplied by the owner in the form of a captain and chief engineer remained with the vessel assisted by four locally supplied crew.
 The temporary US Mate handed over his responsibilities to a Bermudian Mate once a period of vessel safety familiarization had been completed.

 Gladding-Hearn Shipbuilding also built Bermuda Government ferries Serenity in March, 2002, Resolute in June 2012 and Pilot Rescue Boat St. David's in October 2011.